Stefal/OPV_importData/README.md

 - ISO - default: ~/opv/iso/goPro.iso" - Where is the iso of an empty sd-card.
 Unutilized when clean-sd is false.
 - clean-sd - default: false - Remove files from the sd-card (do a dd).
 Commented for the moment.
 - import - default: true - Import files from sd-card
+- export - default: true - Send lots into the celery queue
 - treat - default: true - Make lots from data
 - id-rederbro - default: 1 - The id of the rederbro
 - lots-output-dir - default: ~/opv/lots/{campaign} - Where lots should be stored.